-“Introduction to the Theory of Computation” Book Review: This book gives a clear and concise understanding of complex computational theory topics.
-Fundamental mathematical properties of computer hardware, software, and applications along with advanced theorems and proofs have been seamlessly integrated into a single book.
-Important classes like BPP, L, NC, P, NP, PSPACE, Alternating, exptime, etc. and their relation to other complexity classes have been detailed in an approachable manner.
-It is suitable for students and professionals who need the best presentation of automata in the business.
+“Introduction to the Theory of Computation” Book Review: This book offers a clear and concise understanding of complex topics in computational theory.
+It seamlessly integrates fundamental mathematical properties of computer hardware, software, and applications, along with advanced theorems and proofs, into a single volume.
+It covers important classes such as BPP, L, NC, P, NP, PSPACE, Alternating, exptime, and their relation to other complexity classes in an approachable manner.
+The book is suitable for both students and professionals seeking a comprehensive presentation of automata in the field.

 |10."Introduction to Computability" by Fred C Hennie|

-“Introduction to Computability” Book Review: This book focuses on the various properties of Algorithmic Computation, Turing Machines, Turing Computability, and Primitive recursive functions.
-Spanning over six chapters, the book explains each proof, implication and computability issue in great detail.
-The numerous unsolved exercises along with the descriptive texts make this an ideal read for undergraduate computer science students with a few prerequisites.
-The book covers the topic of algorithmic computation which is an abstract treatment of algorithm classes and properties.
-Further the book covers topics on Turing machines and computability, primitive recursive functions where details about PR functions are nicely demonstrated.
-The further chapters define recursive and recursively enumerable sets and show the relationship between them and the functions described in other chapters.
-The other chapters in the book focus on the issues of computability and decidability.
-The authored revisits the same concepts in different contexts.
-The book is useful for readers who need slow exposition to concepts and contains very interesting and useful exercises.
+“Introduction to Computability” Book Review: This book focuses on various properties of algorithmic computation, Turing machines, Turing computability, and primitive recursive functions.
+Spanning over six chapters, it provides detailed explanations of proofs, implications, and computability issues.
+The book includes numerous unsolved exercises and descriptive texts, making it ideal for undergraduate computer science students with some prerequisites.
+Topics covered in the book include algorithmic computation, which is an abstract treatment of algorithm classes and properties, as well as Turing machines and computability.
+It also delves into primitive recursive functions, recursive and recursively enumerable sets, and their relationship with functions described in other chapters.
+The book further discusses issues of computability and decidability in different contexts, offering slow exposition to concepts and containing interesting and useful exercises for readers.

 |11."The Theory of Computation" by Bernard M Moret|

-“The Theory of Computation” Book Review: This book focuses on the study of problem solving through computation in the presence of realistic resource constraints.
-It clearly details the limits to computation and relates them to resource usage while exploring possible avenues of compromise through approximation and randomization.
-The book also introduces models through finite automata and then, builds to universal models and recursion theory.
-The author successfully connects theoretical developments to practical problems and illustrations, making this a suitable book for students and professionals alike.
-The book gives a set of questions and methods that characterize computer science theoretically thereby dealing with all the practical issues in the field of computing.
-The book also presents limits to computation thereby relating the limits to resource usage and exploring the avenues of compromise through approximation and randomization.
-The book also deals with research areas in theoretical computer sciences that have a great impact in the area of computing.
+“The Theory of Computation” Book Review: This book focuses on the study of problem solving through computation under realistic resource constraints.
+It thoroughly explains the limits of computation and their relationship with resource usage, while exploring possible compromises through approximation and randomization.
+The book starts by introducing models through finite automata and gradually builds up to universal models and recursion theory.
+The author effectively connects theoretical developments to practical problems and provides illustrations, making it suitable for both students and professionals.
+The book presents a set of questions and methods that characterize computer science theoretically, addressing practical issues in the field of computing.
+It also discusses limits to computation, their relation to resource usage, and explores avenues for compromise through approximation and randomization.
+Additionally, the book covers research areas in theoretical computer science that have a significant impact on computing.

 |12."Computational Complexity" by Christos H Papadimitriou|

-“Computational Complexity” Book Review: This book offers a unified introduction to computational complexity by integrating computation, applications and logic seamlessly.
-Topics like cryptography & protocols, reductions & NP-completeness, randomized algorithms, approximation of optimization problems, circuit complexity, structural aspects of the P=NP question, polynomial hierarchy, etc. have been explained in great detail.
-Extensive exercises with historical notes, references, and challenging problems are also included.
-This book is suitable for computer science graduate and undergraduate students.
+“Computational Complexity” Book Review: This book offers a comprehensive introduction to computational complexity, seamlessly integrating computation, applications, and logic.
+It covers topics such as cryptography and protocols, reductions and NP-completeness, randomized algorithms, approximation of optimization problems, circuit complexity, structural aspects of the P=NP question, polynomial hierarchy, and more, in great detail.
+The book includes extensive exercises with historical notes, references, and challenging problems.
+It is suitable for both graduate and undergraduate students of computer science.

 |13."Automata and Computability" by Dexter C Kozen|

-“Automata and Computability” Book Review: This book is very useful for undergraduate students which provides introduction to various theoretical methods of computability thereby providing rich and varied structural models.
-This book provides an introduction to the basic theoretical models of computability including finite automata, context-free languages, pushdown automata, and Turing machines.
-The author analyses the effective computability, decidability, and Godel’s incompleteness theorems while developing their rich and varied structure.
-Advanced topics like Kleene Algebra, Lambda calculus, and Myhill-Nerode relations & theorems are also featured.
-The book describes finite automata and its properties.
-The book also provides a broader class of models and provides the analysis of context free languages.
-In the later part, the book provides description of turing machines and the book provides analysis of effective computability, decidability and other incompleteness theorems.
-This book is suitable for students who have prerequisite knowledge about elementary discrete mathematics.
+“Automata and Computability” Book Review: This book is a valuable resource for undergraduate students, providing an introduction to various theoretical methods of computability and rich and varied structural models.
+It covers basic theoretical models of computability, including finite automata, context-free languages, pushdown automata, and Turing machines.
+The author analyzes effective computability, decidability, and Godel’s incompleteness theorems while developing their rich and varied structure.
+Advanced topics such as Kleene Algebra, Lambda calculus, and Myhill-Nerode relations and theorems are also featured.
+The book describes finite automata and their properties, provides a broader class of models for the analysis of context-free languages, and later discusses Turing machines and effective computability, decidability, and other incompleteness theorems.
+It is suitable for students with prerequisite knowledge of elementary discrete mathematics.

 |14."Introduction to Automata Theory, Languages, and Computation" by John E Hopcroft and Rajeev Motwani|

-“Introduction to Automata Theory, Languages, and Computation” Book Review: This book explains theoretical concepts of formal languages, automata theory, and computational complexity with practical examples in a concise manner.
-The 3rd edition of this book comes with an online assessment tool for computer science called Gradiance.
-Through this tool, teachers can have one-on-one interaction with students and track their performances with tests focusing on both syntax and semantics.
-This book is suitable for undergraduate and graduate students from computer science background.
+“Introduction to Automata Theory, Languages, and Computation” Book Review: This book explains theoretical concepts of formal languages, automata theory, and computational complexity in a concise manner, with practical examples.
+The third edition of the book comes with an online assessment tool for computer science called Gradiance, which allows teachers to have one-on-one interaction with students and track their performance with tests focusing on both syntax and semantics.
+This book is suitable for undergraduate and graduate students with a background in computer science.

 |15."Theory of Computation: A Problem-Solving Approach (WIND)" by by Kavi Mahesh|

-“Theory of Computation: A Problem-Solving Approach (WIND)” Book Review: This book covers the core concepts of theory of computation in a clear and concise manner, avoiding all the obscure formalisms to promote better understanding.
-It follows a problem-solving approach rather than a theorem-proving one, making it a highly effective book to practice concepts from.
-A CD is also included with the book which offers lecture videos of the mentioned topics.
-Students with computer science and engineering backgrounds can refer to this book for their respective courses.
+“Theory of Computation: A Problem-Solving Approach (WIND)” Book Review: This book covers the core concepts of theory of computation in a clear and concise manner, avoiding obscure formalisms to promote better understanding.
+It adopts a problem-solving approach rather than a theorem-proving one, making it highly effective for practicing concepts.
+The book also includes a CD with lecture videos on the mentioned topics.
+It is recommended for students with backgrounds in computer science and engineering for their respective courses.

 |16."Introduction to Automata Theory, Formal Languages and Computation" by Kandar|

-“Introduction to Automata Theory, Formal Languages and Computation” Book Review: This book approaches topics like formal languages, automata theory, and theory of computation in a clear-cut manner.
-Each concept is explained with numerous relevant examples and illustrations.
-A brief introductory chapter on compilers, explaining its relation to theory of computation, is also given.
-This book is suitable for computer science students who require a quick insight regarding automata theory to clear examinations.
+“Introduction to Automata Theory, Formal Languages and Computation” Book Review: This book provides a straightforward approach to topics such as formal languages, automata theory, and theory of computation.
+Each concept is explained with numerous relevant examples and illustrations to enhance understanding.
+Additionally, a brief introductory chapter on compilers and its relation to theory of computation is included.
+This book is suitable for computer science students who need a quick insight into automata theory to clear examinations.

 |17."Theory of Computer Science: Automata, Languages and Computation" by K L P Mishra|

-“Theory of Computer Science: Automata, Languages and Computation” Book Review: The book is recommended and designed to meet the need for the Undergraduate students pursuing B.Tech in CSE/IT as well as for B.Sc students.
-This textbook offers a cohesive representation of all aspects of theoretical computer science which include Automata, formal languages, Computability, and Complexity as well as it covers Mathematical preliminaries.
-This book offers a cohesive presentation of all aspects of theoretical computer science, namely automata, formal languages, computability, and complexity.
-It also covers mathematical preliminaries and Turing machines.
-Detailed sections on Kleene’s theorem, pigeonhole principle, principle of induction, decidability & recursively enumerable languages, complexity theory, and NP-complete problems are also included.
-Objective and subjective type questions with answers provided at the end of the book with supplementary solved examples makes this an ideal read for students from computer science and engineering or computer applications backgrounds.
-The book starts with Prepositions and Predicates, mathematical Preliminaries followed by Theory of Automata.
-The book also incorporates various chapters like Formal Languages, Regular sets and Regular Grammars.
-Each chapter contains objective type questions with answers provided at the end of the book.
+“Theory of Computer Science: Automata, Languages and Computation” Book Review: This comprehensive textbook is recommended for undergraduate students pursuing B.Tech in CSE/IT as well as B.Sc students.
+It offers a cohesive representation of all aspects of theoretical computer science, including automata, formal languages, computability, and complexity, along with mathematical preliminaries and Turing machines.
+Detailed sections on Kleene’s theorem, pigeonhole principle, principle of induction, decidability & recursively enumerable languages, complexity theory, and NP-complete problems are also covered.
+Objective and subjective type questions with answers provided at the end of the book, along with supplementary solved examples, make this an ideal read for students from computer science and engineering or computer applications backgrounds.
+The book starts with prepositions and predicates, followed by mathematical preliminaries and theory of automata.
+It also incorporates various chapters on formal languages, regular sets, and regular grammars, with objective type questions and answers provided at the end of each chapter.

 |18."Elements of the Theory of Computation" by Harry R Lewis and Christos H Papadimitriou|

-Book Review: The concepts related to theory of computation are clearly presented in the book.
-The readers do not need any background in mathematics.
-The authors present the classical and contemporary theories of computation in a very friendly way.
-The book contains separate chapters on algorithms, complexity analysis and many algorithmic ideas.
-Each section in a chapter is followed by many problems which will test the understanding of the user.
-The book covers a full spectrum of modern topics in automation which include recursive function theory, Halting problem, computational complexity theory and many other advancements
+Book Review: The concepts related to theory of computation are presented clearly in this book, without the need for any background in mathematics.
+The authors present classical and contemporary theories of computation in a friendly and approachable manner.
+The book includes separate chapters on algorithms, complexity analysis, and various algorithmic ideas.
+Each section in a chapter is followed by a series of problems to test the reader’s understanding.
+The book covers a full spectrum of modern topics in automation, including recursive function theory, the halting problem, computational complexity theory, and other advancements.

 |19."Introduction to Automata Theory, Languages, and Computation" by John E Hopcroft and Jeffrey D Ullman|

-“Introduction to Automata Theory, Languages, and Computation” Book Review: This book is a rigorous exposition of formal languages and models of computation with an introduction to computational complexity.
-The authors present the theory in a concise and straightforward manner.
-Exercises at the end of each chapter, including some that have been solved help readers enhance their understanding of the material.
+“Introduction to Automata Theory, Languages, and Computation” Book Review: This book offers a rigorous exposition of formal languages and models of computation, along with an introduction to computational complexity.
+The authors present the theory in a concise and straightforward manner, with exercises at the end of each chapter, including solved examples, to help readers enhance their understanding of the material.
 This book is appropriate for upper-level computer science undergraduates who are comfortable with mathematical arguments.